xrdocs-staging/programmability/_blogs/Introduction-to-gnsi.md

   }
 ]
 ```
-This is an expected behavior, as the user Rahul is only authorized for the RPC Get().
-Similar tests can be conducted for other users.
+<p align="justify">This is an expected behavior, as the user Rahul is only authorized for the RPC Get().
+Similar tests can be conducted for other users.</p>

 <b> 2. gRPCurl </b>